Git-Lukenzas/Web-Dev-Learning/README.md

 - Lesson 8: Learned about CSS display property
 - Lesson 9: Learned about the div element
 - Lesson 10: Learned about nested layouts technique
+- Lesson 11: Learned what is CSS Grid

 ## Goals
 - Learn HTML, CSS, JavaScript